MobilityDB/MobilityDB-TPCDS/README.md

 Time: 0.203 ms

 -- Run the benchmark for the algebra queries only once as stated by argument.
--- You can also run the queries several times by giving other values for the argument.
+-- You can run the queries several times by giving other values for the argument.
--- An example is given below.
-tpcds_sf1=> SELECT talgebra_queries(1);
+-- An example is given later in this document. tpcds_sf1=> SELECT talgebra_queries(1);
 INFO:  Query: Q1_MobDB, Run: 1, Total Duration: 00:00:17.58, Seconds: 17.58, Number of Rows: 4421
 INFO:  Query: Q1_TDW, Run: 1, Total Duration: 00:08:50.459, Seconds: 530.459, Number of Rows: 4604